|

 [Philo here describes the castrated Galli priests who served Cybele or other fertility goddesses worshiped in Rome].

 The Jewish viewpoint articulated by Philo is 2000 years old.
-It was not invented by gay people as an excuse for sin.
-Understanding arsenokoites to refer to shrine prostitution is a commonly accepted meaning of arsenokoites in the first century.
+It was not invented by gay people as an excuse for our sin.
+Understanding arsenokoites to refer to cult prostitution or shrine prostitution or temple prostitution is the commonly understood meaning of arsenokoites in the first century AD.

-Arsenokoites also condemns pederasty and incest, given the interpretation of Leviticus 18:22 and 20:13 in Sanhedrin 54a and Philo.
+Arsenokoites also condemns pederasty and incest, given the interpretation of Leviticus 18:22 and 20:13 in Sanhedrin 54a and 54b and Philo.

 Shrine prostitution, pederasty and incest are not analogs of a committed faithful monogamous partnership between two men or two women.